 Are banking brands acting this way?

 “I think banks do consider Gen Z as the next big retail segment, but they don’t act like it.
 They try, but they don’t succeed”, said Eduard Burghelia, a 23-year-old Entrepreneur, Founder of Confidas, and a speaker at FintechOS Annual Summit.

 Burghelia, who is 23, admits that he doesn’t get upset when the bank calls him to come to the branch, “but my friends who are 16 years old or friends who just turned 18 years old get really upset”.

 Why aren’t some banks hearing GenZers’ preferences yet?
 Maybe because “A lot of banks focus on their current market, on their current revenues and on their current network”, observes Oluwaseun Omotosho, Head Digital Business & Ventures, Union Bank of Nigeria.

 But, as Fintech and Big Tech players expand their payments functionality, banks will need to invest in so-called “teen banking”.
 This doesn’t necessarily require anything different in terms of tech; it really just calls for a new approach.

-For instance, Nina Mohanty, Co-Host at Breaking Banks and a FinVision speaker, says she knows GenZers who are influencers and have so much money “that they should be considered for private banking”.
+For instance, Nina Mohanty, Co-Host at Breaking Banks, says she knows GenZers who are influencers and have so much money “that they should be considered for private banking”.

 So “We need to start moving from demographic banking to more of a life span”, and hyper-personalisation of products and services is part of the new thinking.